amidg/teslak10-3d-enabled/README.md

 Tesla M40 -> Quadro M6000 | Maxwell | GM200 | spoof only (not tested)

 Other experiments are in "issues" section.
 Please, refer there.

+## 5. WARNINGS:
+DO NOT INSTALL NVIDIA RDP OpenGL FIX FOR GeForce cards.
+It destroys your Tesla K10 fix.